rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 The instructor's exhortation to students: beyond the immediate imperative to leverage AI for personal productivity, the deeper research agenda is about understanding how AI will reshape **industrial organization, market structure, within-firm workflows, and societal-level economic dynamics**.
 The community needs both theoretical frameworks and empirical evidence.
 "Be the first --- and probably you will become famous very soon."

+**Why do we pursue research?** In the final lecture segment on this theme, the instructor reflected on the qualities that distinguish great researchers in the AI age, drawing heavily on a ~7-hour podcast featuring **Saining Xie** (谢赛宁), co-founder and Chief Science Officer of **Advanced Machine Intelligence (AMI) Labs** alongside Executive Chairman **Yann LeCun** ([amilabs.xyz](https://amilabs.xyz/); [Xie's homepage](https://www.sainingxie.com/)).
+AMI Labs raised **$1.03 billion** at a $3.5B pre-money valuation in early 2026, built on the contrarian thesis that "real intelligence does not start in language --- it starts in the world."
+While the entire AI industry converges on LLMs, Xie and LeCun are building **world models** based on Joint Embedding Predictive Architecture (JEPA), arguing that language is merely an abstraction of the physical world and that LLMs cannot achieve genuine intelligence from text alone.

+The instructor distilled five principles from the conversation:

+1. **Integrity.** Academic honesty is non-negotiable --- particularly urgent in an era where AI makes fabrication trivially easy (see Section 3.5 on the ICML peer review scandal).
+2. **Taste.** Having the judgment to pursue important problems rather than incremental ones.
+Xie and LeCun exemplify this: rather than following the dominant LLM narrative, they back their own conviction that physical-world grounding is essential.
+3. **Vision.** The ability to see where a field is heading, not just where it is.
+"Even the best people at Silicon Valley --- those from OpenAI, Anthropic, Stanford --- they all use language to achieve intelligence.
+Having the vision to believe this is not the way towards AGI takes courage."
+4. **Avoiding the mid-quality paper trap.** The temptation to produce incremental, safe papers that clear the publication bar but do not change the field.
+The instructor's advice: aim for work that matters, not work that merely publishes.
+5. **Empowering others.** LeCun reportedly described Xie as someone who can "turn any dumb idea into something that really shines" --- the ability to elevate collaborators' work, not just one's own.
+For future professors, this is the essence of mentorship and leadership.

 > **For all business researchers:** We are in a once-in-a-generation inflection point.
 The research questions are abundant, urgent, and consequential.
 The scholars who engage deeply with AI --- not just as a tool, but as a subject of study --- will shape how society navigates this transition.

 ---